American frogbit

 - Heart-shaped or circular floating leaves

-- Long, feathery roots that dangle into the water column
+- Long, feathery roots that hang freely in the water

 When You’ll See Them